 Spending by Major Charter Management Organizations in Three States

-Do charter schools do more – get better results – with less?
+Do charter schools do more –and get better results with less?
 If you ask this question, you’ll probably get very strong answers, ranging from the affirmative to the negative, often depending on the person’s overall view of charter schools.
 The reality, however, is that we really don’t know.

 There’s still relatively little solid empirical evidence on how much charter schools spend, to say nothing of whether it leads to better outcomes.
 Reporting of charter financial data is incomplete, imprecise and inconsistent.